EB-ResNet research strategy

-EB-ResNet supports world-class research, worldwide, to increase understanding of the causes and consequences of Epidermolysis Bullosa, and to develop the evidence base for development of better clinical care, diagnostics, and disease-modifying therapies for those with EB.
-Support for research will be focused around four priority areas:
+EB-ResNet supports world-class research, worldwide, to increase understanding of the causes and consequences of Epidermolysis Bullosa, and to develop the evidence base for the development of better clinical care, diagnostics, and disease-modifying therapies for those with EB.
+Support for research will focus on four priority areas:

-- Improve understanding of EB biology to create new concepts for diagnosis and treatment
+- Improving understanding of EB biology to create new concepts for diagnosis and treatment

-- Prevent and cure severe disease consequences: chronic wounds, fibrosis and cancer
+- Preventing and curing severe disease consequences: chronic wounds, fibrosis and cancer

 2 Working in partnership